musl0074/DeveloperInternship_Umbraco/README.md

 ```
 Go to https://dotnet.microsoft.com/download/dotnet-core/3.1 and get .NET CORE SDK
 ```
 You need to install the .Net Core sdk - you can choose whatever platform you have.
-I've chosen x64 because i work on a windows 64bit machine.
 ![efcoreimage](https://user-images.githubusercontent.com/43537820/82260732-1403f280-995e-11ea-948d-93cb3c8ed8de.PNG)